linked-db/linked-ql/site/overview.md

 - `transaction()`
 - `wal.subscribe()`

-At its richest, it gives you a much broader system:
+But the same gives you a much broader system:

-- SQL language extensions for application-shaped querying and writing
 - live queries as a first-class runtime capability
+- powerful SQL language shorthands for relationships, JSON, and more
+- cross-runtime quering via `EdgeClient` (e.g. client -> server querying)
-- an embeddable local SQL engine in FlashQL
+- an embeddable local SQL engine named FlashQL, that itself enables...
-- edge transport through `EdgeClient` and `EdgeWorker`
-- federation, materialization, realtime mirroring, and sync in FlashQL
+- federation, materialization, and bidirectional sync
-- version binding and point-in-time replay
+- version safety and point-in-time replay

-## The short version

-If traditional DB clients answer the question:

-> "How do I send SQL to this database?"

-LinkedQL tries to answer the larger application question:

-> "How do I keep one coherent data interface while my data moves across local runtime, remote database, edge transport, and reactive app state?"

-That is the real project.
+- and more

-## Why LinkedQL exists
+## Why LinkedQL

-Modern app stacks often surround SQL with a compensation layer:
+If you've built a realworld system before, you most certainly stacked up tools and capability layers on top of SQL:

 - ORMs for relationships
-- schema mappers for shape control
+- schema mappers and a migration system
-- subscription servers for reactivity
+- subscription servers like GraphQL for live updates
-- extra transport code for edge and worker environments
 - custom local caches and sync layers for offline-first apps
+- and probably more

+The idea with LinkedQL is to be what SQL can be: a self-aware, reactive system that can directly answer modern application flows.

-LinkedQL's direction is to pull more of that work back into a coherent SQL-facing model.
+LinkedQL's direction is to absorb more of SQL's compensatory layers into the language.

-Not by pretending every concern is "just SQL," but by extending the query/runtime layer where that actually improves the developer experience.

-## The three big areas
+## The Three Big Areas

-### Common client contract
+### Common Client Contract

 Across runtimes, LinkedQL tries to keep the core application contract stable:

-- query buffered results with `query()`
+- query normally with `query()`
+- do live queries with `query({ live: true })`
-- lazily consume rows with `stream()`
+- do pull-based queries with `stream()`
 - do explicit transactional work with `transaction()`
 - subscribe to table-level commits with `wal.subscribe()`

 See: [Query Interface](/docs/query-api)

-### Language capabilities
+### Language Capabilities

 LinkedQL extends SQL with application-oriented language features such as: